Skip to Main Content

 When is it Important to Read the Entire Article or Research Paper

-Laubepin argues, "Very few articles in a field are so important that every word needs to be read carefully."
-However, this implies that some studies are worth reading carefully.
-As painful and time-consuming as it may seem, there are valid reasons for reading a study in its entirety from beginning to end.
+Laubepin argues, "Very few articles in a field are so important that every word needs to be read carefully."* However, this implies that some studies are worth reading carefully if they directly relate to understanding the research problem.
+As arduous as it may seem, there are valid reasons for reading a study from beginning to end.
 Here are some examples:

 • Historical Overview.
 Knowing the historical background of a research problem may not be the focus of your analysis.
 Nevertheless, carefully reading a study that provides a thorough description and analysis of the history behind an event, issue, or phenomenon can add important context to understanding the topic and what aspect of the problem you may want to examine further.

 • Innovative Methodological Design.
-Some studies are significant and worth reading in their entirety because the author(s) designed a unique or innovative approach to researching the problem.
-This may justify reading the entire study because it can motivate you to think creatively about pursuing an alternative or non-traditional approach to examining your topic of interest.
-These types of studies are generally easy to identify because they are often cited in others works because of their unique approach to studying the research problem.
+Some studies are significant and should be read in their entirety because the author(s) designed a unique or innovative approach to researching the problem.
+This may justify reading the entire study because it can motivate you to think creatively about also pursuing an alternative or non-traditional approach to examining your topic of interest.
+These types of studies are generally easy to identify because they are often cited in others works because of their unique approach to examining the research problem.

 • Cross-disciplinary Approach.
 Reviewing studies produced outside of your discipline is an essential component of investigating research problems in the social and behavioral sciences.
 Consider reading a study that was conducted by author(s) based in a different discipline [e.g., an anthropologist studying political cultures; a study of hiring practices in companies published in a sociology journal].
 This approach can generate a new understanding or a unique perspective about the topic.
 If you are not sure how to search for studies published in a discipline outside of your major or of the course you are taking, contact a librarian for assistance.